(Acute Angle-Closure Glaucoma; Single Angle-Closure Glaucoma)

 - Gonioscopy—to examine the outflow channels of the angle

-- Medications—Eye drops, pills, and sometimes even intravenous drugs are often administered to reduce intraocular pressure.
+- Medications—Eye drops, pills, and sometimes even IV drugs are given to reduce intraocular pressure.

 - Surgery—Surgery may be used to stop or prevent an attack of angle-closure glaucoma.
 This is usually done by laser.